awsdocs/aws-cli-user-guide/doc_source/cli-chap-troubleshooting.md

 }
 ```

-## I get the error "command not found" when I run `aws`<a name="tshoot-command-not-found"></a>
+## I get the error "command not found" when I run `aws`\.<a name="tshoot-command-not-found"></a>

-### Possible cause: the operating system "path" was not updated during installation<a name="tshoot-command-not-found-bad-path"></a>
+### Possible cause: The operating system "path" was not updated during installation\.<a name="tshoot-command-not-found-bad-path"></a>

 This error means that the operating system can't find the AWS CLI program\.
 The installation might be incomplete\.

-If you use `pip` to install the AWS Command Line Interface \(AWS CLI\), you might need to add the folder that contains the `aws` program to your operating system's `PATH` environment variable, or change its mode to make it executable\.
+If you use `pip` to install the AWS CLI, you might need to add the folder that contains the `aws` program to your operating system's `PATH` environment variable, or change its mode to make it executable\.

 You might need to add the `aws` executable to your operating system's `PATH` environment variable\.
 Follow the steps in the appropriate procedure:
 + **Windows** – [Add the AWS CLI version 1 Executable to Your Command Line Path](install-windows.md#awscli-install-windows-path)
 + **macOS** – [Add the AWS CLI version 1 Executable to Your macOS Command Line Path](install-macos.md#awscli-install-osx-path)
 + **Linux** – [Add the AWS CLI version 1 Executable to Your Command Line Path](install-linux.md#install-linux-path)

-## I get "access denied" errors<a name="tshoot-access-denied"></a>
+## I get "access denied" errors\.<a name="tshoot-access-denied"></a>

-### Possible cause: the CLI program file doesn't have 'run' permission<a name="tshoot-permissions-filemode"></a>
+### Possible cause: The AWS CLI program file doesn't have "run" permission\.<a name="tshoot-permissions-filemode"></a>

-On Linux or MacOS, ensure that the `aws` program has run permissions for the calling user\.
-Typically, the permissions would be set to `755`\.
+On Linux or macOS, ensure that the `aws` program has run permissions for the calling user\.
+Typically, the permissions are set to `755`\.

-To add run permission for your user, run the following command, substituting *\~/\.local/bin/aws* with the path on your computer:
+To add run permission for your user, run the following command, substituting *\~/\.local/bin/aws* with the path to the program on your computer\.

 ```
 $ chmod +x ~/.local/bin/aws
 ```

-### Possible cause: your IAM identity doesn't have permission to perform the operation<a name="tshoot-permissions-userpolicy"></a>
+### Possible cause: Your IAM identity doesn't have permission to perform the operation\.<a name="tshoot-permissions-userpolicy"></a>

-When you run a CLI command, AWS operations are performed on your behalf, using credentials that associate you with an IAM user or role\.
+When you run a AWS CLI command, AWS operations are performed on your behalf, using credentials that associate you with an IAM user or role\.
 The policies attached to that IAM user or role must grant you permission to call the API actions that correspond to the commands that you run with the AWS CLI\.

-Most commands call a single action with a name that matches the command name; however, custom commands like `aws s3 sync` call multiple APIs\.
+Most commands call a single action with a name that matches the command name\.
+However, custom commands like `aws s3 sync` call multiple APIs\.
 You can see which APIs a command calls by using the `--debug` option\.

-If you are sure that the user or role has the proper permissions assigned by policy, then ensure that your CLI command is using the credentials you expect\.
-See the [next section about credentials](#tshoot-permissions-wrongcreds) to verify that the credentials the CLI is using are the ones you expect\.
+If you are sure that the user or role has the proper permissions assigned by policy, ensure that your AWS CLI command is using the credentials you expect\.
+See the [next section about credentials](#tshoot-permissions-wrongcreds) to verify that the credentials the AWS CLI is using are the ones you expect\.

 For information about assigning permissions to IAM users and roles, see [Overview of Access Management: Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html) in the *IAM User Guide*\.

-## I get an "invalid credentials" error<a name="tshoot-permissions-wrongcreds"></a>
+## I get an "invalid credentials" error\.<a name="tshoot-permissions-wrongcreds"></a>

-### Possible cause: the AWS CLI is reading credentials from an unexpected location<a name="tshoot-perms-creds"></a>
+### Possible cause: The AWS CLI is reading credentials from an unexpected location\.<a name="tshoot-perms-creds"></a>

 The AWS CLI might be reading credentials from a different location than you expect\.
 You can run `aws configure list` to confirm which credentials are used\.